How are acids and bases distinguished?

 • Acids usually taste sour

-Also Read: How to run writing workshops for children?
+Also Read: How to Prepare for a Project Management Certification Exam

 Listed below are few properties of bases